 After lunch I continued along Blackstone Edge a little further to a spot on the map marked as 'Robin Hood's Bed'.
 I could not find anything of significance and leaving the mystery unsolved I took my leave of Blackstone Edge to follow a grid bearing to a path marked on the map at Hoar Edge.
 I had fun trotting over the moor trying to make out the path.
 There was not one to find but I knew I would had no problems as long as I stuck to the bearing.
 True enough after where the path was marked as being near Hoar End I found one on the north slope of Hoar Edge Rakes.
 I was now fixed centrally on Clegg Moor and here I got the best elevated view of Hollingworth Lake one would wish to find.
 In the blue light of a sunny day and with a fresh green perimeter of newly leafed trees it looked perfect.
 I was drawn back towards it but instead of beelining back I took a rounded course towards Rakewood and the fringe of the M62.
 I had energy to do so and I wanted to explore.

-followed a lovely path from Clegg Moor which took me across Syke Moor towards Higher Booth Hollins Hill.
+I followed a lovely path from Clegg Moor which took me across Syke Moor towards Higher Booth Hollins Hill.
 Crossing Syke Moor I expected to hear the roar of traffic on the M62 and though I did sense the hum of vehicles it was quieter than I expected.
 Higher Booth Hollins Hill shielded me from the roar.
 Though I was less than 400 metres from the motorway it seemed much more distant.
 I continued south on the east side of Higher Booth Hollins Hill and only when I had passed the bowl of its top did the M62 reveal its ugly roar.
 I came to a farmhouse, and as I always do when near such places beside motorways, i imagined how anyone could bear living there.
 I passed the farmhouse, stepped on a small road-bridge over the motorway which serves it, and then stepped back to continue on my walk towards Rakewood.
 I entered a field and crossed.
-It was occupied by a small herd of Sheep grazing.
+It was occupied by a small flock of sheep grazing.
 They didn't seem disturbed.
 The noise went away.

 After crossing the field I came to Schofield Hall.
 I could not see it as it was walled but on the access road nearly stood a derelict old building with signs warning people not to enter.
 Danger, risk of falling masonry, collapsing walls and the like.
 Apparently the building is part of the remains of a number of old coke ovens that these were used to convert the poorer quality local coal into coke before it was transported for local steel foundry use.
 Further down the lane I came to more buildings and a a preserved chimney which were also part of the coke smelting site.
 From the old sites I continued on quite paths and lanes to Rakewood and beyond to reach Turnough where I watched traffic on the M62 crossing Turnough Viaduct.
 Then I turned and walked around the west side of Turnough Hill.